Deterministic evolution of gauge fields through a singularity: Hamiltonian formulation of Einstein--Maxwell-- Klein--Gordon theory

-Our goal is to extend the model of \cite{ThroughTheBigBang,Mercati_2019} to the case of the Einstein--Maxwell system: GR minimally coupled with electromagnetism, whose action is given by
+Our goal is to extend the model of \cite{ThroughTheBigBang,Mercati_2019} to the case of the Einstein--Maxwell--Klein--Gordon system: GR minimally coupled with electromagnetism and a massless scalar field without potential, whose action is given by

-In the Arnowitt--Deser--Misner Hamiltonian formalism \cite{ADM}, the four-dimensional metric $h_{\mu\nu}$ is split into its spatial components $g_{ij}$, which serve as canonical variables, and four other fields: the \textit{lapse} scalar $N$ and the \textit{shift} vector $N^i$,\footnote{The spatial metric, shift, and lapse are a two-tensor, a vector and a scalar field, respectively, under diffeomorphisms of the spatial hypersurface.} which are Lagrange multipliers because their time derivatives do not appear in the action.
-The relations between these quantities and the spacetime metric components are given by $h_{ij}=g_{ij}$, $h_{00} = -N^2+N_iN^i$, and $h_{0i} = h_{i0} = N_i$.
+In the Arnowitt--Deser--Misner Hamiltonian formalism \cite{ADM}, the four-dimensional Lorentzian metric $h_{\mu\nu}$ (we use the mostly positive signature convention) is split into its spatial components $g_{ij}$, which serve as canonical variables, and four other fields: the \textit{lapse} scalar $N$ and the \textit{shift} vector $N^i$,\footnote{The spatial metric, shift, and lapse are a two-tensor, a vector, and a scalar field, respectively, under diffeomorphisms of the spatial hypersurface.} which are Lagrange multipliers because their time derivatives do not appear in the action.
+The relations between these quantities and the spacetime metric components are given by $h_{ij}=g_{ij}$, $h_{00} = -N^2+N^i N^j g_{ij}$, and $h_{0i} = h_{i0} = N_i$.
+We indicated the determinant of the four-dimensional metric with $h$.